openwaterevap/evap-docs/docs/index.md

 # Open Water Evaporation Network
 <img src="images/powell_landscape_cropped.jpg" alt="Image Description"  width="800">

 Beta Status: This website is currently under development and may have some limitations or issues.
 Evaporation data should be considered provisional and not used for operational support or decision making.
-A production version of this API and database is scheduled to launch late summer 2025.
+A production version of this API and database is scheduled to launch late 2026.

 ## Overview